munificent/game-programming-patterns/book/introduction.markdown

 the ink dries on these pages.

 You are a core part of that process.
-As you develop your own patterns and refine (or refute!) the patterns in this one, you contribute to the software community.
+As you develop your own patterns and refine (or refute!) the patterns in this book, you contribute to the software community.
 If you have suggestions, corrections, or other feedback about what's in here, please get in touch!